rails/rails/guides/source/active_support_instrumentation.md

 ```

 Defining all those block arguments each time can be tedious.
 You can easily create an `ActiveSupport::Notifications::Event`
-from block args like this:
+from block arguments like this:

 ```ruby
 ActiveSupport::Notifications.subscribe "process_action.action_controller" do |*args|